 In Fall 2009, Terri received her Ph.D. in Business History from New York University, where she held a five-year MacCracken Fellowship.
 Her doctoral research focused on the history of entrepreneurialism, branding, and food marketing.

-Terri can be reached by email at terri <at> terrilonier.com, and you can join her mailing list here.
+Terri can be reached by email at terri <at> terrilonier.com or via her LinkedIn profile.